 Today survey staff are generally much more itinerant than years gone by where survey offices were typically well established, long term where surveyors moved up and maintained a historical background.
 Are mine surveyors today considering what may be required in 40 years time, what do they have in place to ensure this or are they more interested in the present and their own patch?

-Last Edit: 1 year 11 months ago by Kerry Matthews.
+Last edit: 6 years 2 months ago by Kerry Matthews.

 That is a very good issue you've raised Kerry.
 I've worked at a couple of old mines where scanned plans, traverse ledgers and old survey operating procedures/manuals are a regular "go to" resource to suss out historical mining in old areas.